Proportionality and the Limits of Welfarism: Proofs Omitted From the Main Text

 Observe that for $\ell < x$ we have that $s_{\ell} < |S_i|$.
 Now we introduce additional candidates to our construction as follows.
 First, we take some $s_{\ell}$ voters from $S_{\ell}$ and introduce $\frac{s_{\ell}}{L}$ candidates who are approved by these voters.
-Rule X will select these candidates in the next step and leave these~$s_{\ell}$ voters without money.
+Equal Shares will select these candidates in the next step and leave these~$s_{\ell}$ voters without money.
 We remove these $s_{\ell}$ voters from~$S_{\ell}$ and we repeat the procedure until in $S_{\ell}$ there are less than $s_{\ell}$ voters.
 When in $S_{\ell}$ there are $r_{\ell} < s_{\ell}$ voters with money, then we proceed as follows.
 We add $s_{\ell} - r_{\ell}$ new voters and make these new voters and those which were left from $S_{\ell}$ approve some $\frac{s_{\ell}}{L}$ new candidates.
-Rule X will select these candidates and will eventually leave all voters from $S_{\ell}$ without money.
+Equal Shares will select these candidates and will eventually leave all voters from $S_{\ell}$ without money.
 Thus, the inductive step can be repeated until no voter from $S = S_1 \cup \ldots \cup S_x$ has money left.

 Now, observe that each voter from $S_\ell$ got exactly $\frac{s_{\ell}}{L}$ representatives.
 At the same time, the voters from $S$ could afford to buy candidates from $R$, where each voter from $S_\ell$ would get exactly $x^\ell$ candidates.
-Thus, the committee returned by Rule X approximates the core property by no better than:
+Thus, the committee returned by Equal Shares approximates the core property by no better than:

 Now it remains to show that in our construction $x$ is in the order of $\log(k)$.
 For that we first assess the number of voters $n$.
 Observe that during our interactive procedure, for each $\ell < x$ we have added a set of voters that is smaller than $S_\ell$.
 To $S_x$ we added $s_{x} - |S_i|$ voters.
 Thus, in total $n$ can be upper bounded by: